-And trousers smart enough to use the thermal energy produced by the body to charge smartphones and other gadgets.
+And trousers are smart enough to use the thermal energy produced by the body to charge smartphones and other gadgets.

 The use of wearable technology in fashion shows that tech can be both, smart and stylish at the same time.

-WEARABLES IN GAMING
+WEARABLE TECHNOLOGY IN GAMING

 The gaming industry depends on the constant adoption of the latest technological innovations.

 The first gadget used for electronic gaming was a controller for Pong, and since, the way we play games has evolved year after year.

 Nowadays, the two most common forms of “controlling” a game are via a controller, video game consoles, or a mouse and keyboard for PC games.